Amin-MAG/My-Notes/Concurrency.md

 We can create as many thread or routines as we want, but We should consider the bottleneck in the real world.
 For instance, in computing,

-- When a network can only handle a certain number of outbound connection
+- When a network can only handle a certain number of outbound connections
-- When a website can only handle a certain number of simultaneous connection
+- When a website can only handle a certain number of simultaneous connections

 And that's why we use worker pools.